Tankō Bushi

 The Tankō Bushi originated at Miike Mine, Kyushu, Japan.

 Tankō Bushi (炭坑節) is a Japanese folk song.
 Despite the term "fushi/bushi" found in its name, the rhythm is in swung, ondo style.
-It is a song about coal mining, and it refers to old Miike Mine in Kyūshū (Tagawa City).
+It is a song about coal mining, and it refers to old Miike Mine in Kyūshū (Omuta).
 It is a common song used in Bon dances during the Bon Festival, and the dance that accompanies it depicts actions in mines such as shoveling coal, throwing a bag of coal over the shoulders, shading the eyes from the sun, pushing a cart of coal and a ceremonial bow as captured on the notes by Folk Music International.